Intimate Exchanges: History

 Alan Ayckbourn recalls that he approached each of his two potential actors - Lavinia Bertram and Robin Herford - separately about performing in Intimate Exchanges.
 Whilst in Houston with Way Upstream, he took them each out for dinner and told them about his plans for Intimate Exchanges.
 Both agreed, although Robin had the most reluctance due to recently becoming a father.
 Early on in rehearsals, Robin apparently did have a panic attack about the endeavour and Alan once said, he had to be quietly talked down in the rehearsal room and reassured.
 Alan has frequently noted though he would never have embarked on such a foolhardy endeavour if he had not had the most complete confidence and trust in Lavinia and Robin's abilities.

-here to see the structure of Intimate Exchanges), setting out the general course of each of the plays.
+Alan began with the structure (click here to see the structure of Intimate Exchanges), setting out the general course of each of the plays.
 The initial plan was to actually write the complete play in one go and introduce it entirely over the course of the 1982 summer season at the Stephen Joseph Theatre In The Round.
 Alan began writing in April and it soon became apparent this idea was impractical.
 As a result, Alan wrote four of the eight major variations for the summer season before writing and introducing the rest of the variations over the course of the following year.
 The plays would begin performance on 3 June, run through the summer, come back into repertory for the autumn before taking over the theatre again from January to mid April the following year.
 Not only was it an ambitious idea, but potentially a very risky one.
 Eric Thompson, the director of the London production of The Norman Conquests, had once remarked of the trilogy that if audiences didn't like the first one, they weren't going to see the other two and they'd have not one but three flops on their hands.
 Here, the stakes were even higher.
 It was one play, but it was essentially a year's worth of programming for the Stephen Joseph Theatre In The Round, Scarborough.
 If audiences did not like the idea or support the notion of visiting multiple times, it could be a very expensive risk for the venue.

 Behind The Scenes: Possibly Random?